 SNHU is proud to participate in the Yellow Ribbon program.
 There is no student enrollment cap for those participating in this program.
 Please visit the VA website for further information on the Yellow Ribbon program.

-Applicants who are interested in discovering what benefits they are allowed through the New GI Bill and the Yellow Ribbon program please follow the steps below:
+Applicants who are interested in discovering what benefits they are allowed through the Post-9/11 GI Bill and the Yellow Ribbon program please follow the steps below:

 - Go directly to the VA website and apply for education benefits.